 The Portfolio's Board of Trustees ("Trustees") may change the Portfolio's investment objective or non-fundamental principal investment strategies without a shareholder vote.
 The Portfolio will notify you in writing at least 60 days before making any such change it considers material.
-In addition, the Portfolio will provide shareholders with at least 60 days' notice prior to changing the 80% investment policy.
 If there is a material change to the Portfolio's investment objective or principal investment strategies, you should consider whether the Portfolio remains an appropriate investment for you.
 There is no guarantee that the Portfolio will achieve its investment objective.